- Creating a plan for the future is essential for financial stability in retirement.

 - Having money to pursue other personal and financial goals after retirement age

-- Being about to leave a legacy for your family after retiring
+- Being able to leave a legacy for your family after retiring

 - Having a cushion for unexpected emergencies, such as medical expenses or long-term care during retirement